We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 - Mykonos town has two main sections: the souvenir street and the high-end street.
 We didn’t discover that we had missed all the high-end shops until night two and my joy was about as great as ryan’s anxiety at this discovery.
 Haha…just kidding.
 I think he loved window shopping as much as I did!

 - There are like 30 taxis on the whole island.
-Ask your concierge to use the house car if possible, if not ask them to book you a private driver.
-They have a flat rate, so even though it sounds expensive, the private drivers only run a few euro above what the taxi costs.
+Ask your concierge to use the house car if possible.
+If they don’t have a house car or it isn’t available, ask them to book you a private driver.
+It sounds expensive, but they have a a flat rate and they only run a few euro above what the taxi costs. (it’s basically like an uber)

 - Make sure you come with Euros!
 You’ll need to tip your drivers and a few of the little shops only take cash.
 Most of the big stores take credit cards and will give you the option of being charged in Euro or USD.
 (We always chose to charge in Euro to get the best exchange rate!)